colah/ByronTrialNotes/day7.md

  * Did not have any part after his arrest, did not give further notice.
  * Did not know who took over.

-P: No further question.
+Prosecution: No further question.
-D: Is it detective or sergeant.
+Defense: Is it detective or sergeant.
  * Detective.
- * D: Concern about explosives in the house before the warrant was executed. you were made of this before?
+ * Defense: Concern about explosives in the house before the warrant was executed. you were made of this before?
    * Not sure if I was made aware after or before, but we were concerned... because of things we found on the internet
  * Concerned about the kinds of
  * Definitely had concerns prior.
- * D clarifies many times.
+ * Defense clarifies many times.
- * D: Briefings?
+ * Defense: Briefings?
    * Not part of the warrant team.
  * But as part of surveillance team?
    * ..